daharper/Galahad/README.md

 **Project.groupproj** opens both projects; for individual projects open **Galahad.dproj** or **Escape.dproj**.

 Once Escape is finished, I'll separate the two repositories - but for now, with Escape currently driving ongoing refactoring of the initial version of Galahad, I'll keep them together temporarily.
-And, once the dust settles, I'll provide documentation.
+Once the dust settles, I'll provide documentation.

 The name **Galahad** was chosen after King Arthur's knight, pure and of great integrity, who sought the Holy Grail.